Ibrahim-Abdelsalam/Inventory_Management_Fall2025_G1/README.md

 ## Peer Collaboration Disclaimer and Terms of Use

 ### Educational Sharing License
-This repository and its contents are shared among **fellow students** to assist peers in understanding inventory management concepts, specifically Dollar-by-Value (DBV) analysis and ABC classification methodologies.
+This repository and its contents are shared among **fellow students** to assist peers in understanding inventory management concepts.
 This is a collaborative effort to support mutual learning.

 ### Terms and Conditions